tabcat/rough-opal/APPLICATION.md

 ---

-For now, `Opal` is a temporary/code name until I find something better.
+For now, `Opal` is a temporary/code name until I find something better. (which may be never)

 Always open to hearing naming ideas! 😁